 At Woodland Grange we understand that children learn and develop in different ways and at different rates.
+Every child has a right to the best possible education and we ensure that all children can access the curriculum.
 We value all areas of learning and development equally and understand that they are interconnected.